AddChew/georgia-tech-notes/CS-6200/P2/L1/README.md

 In android, "zygote" is regarded as the "parent of all app processes".
 Zygote process is forked every time a new process is created.

 ### Process Scheduling

+CPU can only execute ready processes.
+Multiple ready processes on the ready queue.

+CPU scheduler (OS component) determines which one of the currently ready processes will be dispatched to the CPU to start running, and how long it should run for.

+Role of OS - strive to minimize time spent on overhead operations below
+- Preempt = interupt currently executing process and save its current context
+- Schedule = run scheduler to choose next ready process to run
+- Dispatch = dispatch process onto CPU and switch into its context

+Scheduling Design Decisions
+- What are appropriate time slice values?
+Time slice = time allocated to process on CPU
+- Metrics to choose next process to run?

+### I/O